 Universities & Corporate Campuses

-The old way of managing student packages costs $175,000 a year and 3.6 minutes per package.
-HAMILTON's smart locker systems cut that to 15 seconds — and give students 24/7 access without staff intervention.
+Manual package management costs $175,000 a year and 3.6 minutes per package.
+HAMILTON locker cabinets cut that to 15 seconds — with 24/7 student access and no staff intervention at pickup.

 15 Sec